 Assuming a log-normal probability density function for the mass distribution of PBHs,

 centred on PBH mass $m_c=50\,M_\odot$ with width $\sigma=0.7$, the differential merger rate is calculated as~\cite{Raidal:2018bbj}

 where $f_{\rm sup}$ is a suppression factor that quantifies the disruption of binaries due to smaller PBHs before they merge.
 The fraction $f_{\rm PBH}=1.2\times10^{-3}$ and the values of $m_c$ and $\sigma$ in the mass distribution are taken so as to conservatively respect current observational constraints.
 The redshift dependence is parametrized by a power-law where $\alpha=1.28$ represents a PBH population which is Poisson distributed \cite{Raidal:2017mfl, Raidal:2018bbj,Mukherjee:2021ags,Mukherjee:2021itf}.
-To produce the PBH source population, this differential merger rate is integrated between $m_1,m_2=1-100\,{\rm M_\odot}$, take $f_{\rm sup}\in[10^{-3},1]$ and redshifts are sampled between $z=1-100$.
+To obtain binary PBH source population, the binary component masses $m_1, m_2$ and the redshift $z$ are sampled from the differential merger rate between $1-100\,{\rm M_\odot}$ and $1-100$, respectively, with fixed $f_{\rm sup}=1$.
+All population-level results for $f_{\rm sup}=10^{-3}$ are obtained by rescaling the results of this population.

 Finally, the GWB signal is computed for all of the simulated source populations.
 The adimensional spectral energy density $\Omega_{\rm GWB}(f) = \rho_c^{-1}\, {\rm d}\rho/{\rm d} \ln f$ is employed, in line with similar works in the literature that aim to assess sensitivity to compact binary backgrounds~\cite{Regimbau:2011rp, Callister:2020arv, Regimbau:2022mdu, Branchesi:2023mws, Renzini:2024pxt, Ebersold:2024hgp}.
 The spectrum for compact binaries is defined as~\cite{Phinney:2001di}